-Since marketing is either an action or a business, and often both, it can be measured by result and revenue, and often both.
-Because the action of promoting a plumbing service is so wide-ranging, pinpointing a single metric that reveals success or failure is illogical.
-The truth is that measuring plumbing marketing involves several or more sets of data and the analysis of each.
+Since marketing is either an action or a business, you can measure it by result and revenue.
+Because the act of promoting a plumbing service is so wide-ranging, pinpointing a single metric that reveals success or failure is illogical.
+The truth is that measuring plumbing marketing involves several or more data sets and the analysis of each.
 Because marketing can entail everything from Search Engine Optimization (SEO) to Pay Per Click Advertising (PPC), a broader examination is required.
 When viewing marketing strictly as a business, its measurement becomes more straightforward.
 In these cases, quantifiable metrics such as revenue or return on investment (ROI) can tell most, if not all, of the story.

 Executing a Plumbing Marketing Plan

 To execute a marketing plan, plumbers need information, strategy, and labor.
-Without them, there’s no effective way to follow through or to feel confident in the process going forward.
-Most contractors and companies are pressed for time and don’t feel that they have enough of it to properly allocate marketing resources.
+Without them, there’s no practical way to follow through or feel confident in the future process.
+Most contractors and companies are pressed for time and don’t think they have enough to allocate marketing resources properly.

-Research is one way to gather info about markets, target consumers, and the processes of reaching them in 2020.
+Research is one way to gather info about markets, target consumers, and the processes of reaching them in 2021.
 Because of Google and advancements in technology, information is available at our fingertips 24/7.
 Smartphones with WiFi connectivity empower plumbers to gather intelligence anytime, anywhere.
-This has a downside to it however since an excess of information naturally produces some that is inaccurate, misleading, and even manipulative.
+However, this has a downside to it since an excess of information naturally produces inaccurate, misleading, and even manipulative.
 Other ways to gather information include consultation, networking, and even training.

 Information itself is very raw until it is analyzed, organized, and conceptualized.
-For example, reading about the cost of a plumbing website can provide ideas and even cost figures, but until you decide what you’re willing to pay for a website and how much ROI you expect it to generate, it isn’t all that valuable.
+For example, reading about the cost of a plumbing website can provide ideas and even cost figures.
+Still, until you decide what you’re willing to pay for a website and how much ROI you expect it to generate, it isn’t all that valuable.
 Developing a strategy solves this problem.
-If through research you can determine that you hope to make x amount of dollars through marketing this year, you can begin to formulate a plan that projects to achieve that goal in a defined timeframe.
+If through research, you can determine that you hope to make x amount of dollars through marketing this year, you can begin to formulate a plan that projects to achieve that goal in a defined timeframe.

 Planning and doing are two different things.
-Plumbers can have the best strategy for marketing success, but without the labor to perform the tasks, it is inconsequential.
-You’ll learn later why a single person cannot possibly perform all the actions that make up a promising marketing campaign, and why having a team of individuals with unique skill sets is the most ideal scenario when promoting plumbing services.
+Plumbers can have the best marketing success strategy, but it is inconsequential without the labor to perform the tasks.
+You’ll learn later why a single person cannot possibly perform all the actions that make up a promising marketing campaign and why having a team of individuals with unique skill sets is the ideal scenario when promoting plumbing services.
 At Plumbing Webmasters, our team meets those exact needs.
-Call it a sales pitch, but we intentionally built a team of webmasters to provide the skilled labor required to execute a marketing plan in 2020.
+Call it a sales pitch, but we intentionally built a webmasters’ team to provide the skilled labor required to execute a marketing plan in 2021.

 Marketing Basics for Plumbers

 Every form of promotion is marketing.
-Whether you buy billboard space on your local highway or you build a branded company website and publish it online, you are promoting your plumbing services.
+Whether you buy billboard space on your local highway or build a branded company website and publish it online, you promote your plumbing services.
 Think about the times you’ve left business cards on the windshield of parked vehicles or left fliers in the mailboxes of nearby homes.
 That is marketing.
-In fact, marketing happens even when you don’t realize it.
-When you are discussing your service with an acquaintance, thinking of it more as a friendly conversation but making sure to “sell yourself” just in case, you are actually marketing.
-Contrary to popular belief, marketing doesn’t have to be manipulative, but in confirmation of that same belief, it certainly can be.
+Marketing happens even when you don’t realize it.
+When you discuss your service with an acquaintance, thinking of it more like a friendly conversation but making sure to “sell yourself” just in case you are marketing.
+Contrary to popular belief, marketing doesn’t have to be manipulative, but it certainly can confirm that same belief.